Pellet Stoves Vs Propane Heaters – Which Is Right For You?

 Pellet stoves cost more to install and require constant refueling, but are very cost effective heaters.

-But for this comparison, I believe the pellet stoves (just like pellet grills) come out on top.
+But for this comparison, I think that pellet stoves come out on top.
 While they do cost a little more to get up and going, in the long run, they will save you money and the radiant heat they provide is comforting on those cold winter days.

 Our Recommendations